 CHAPTER 4.
-RULES OF PROFESSIONAL CONDUCT PREAMBLE: A LAWYER'S RESPONSIBILITIES"A lawyer's conduct should conform to the requirements of the law, both in professional service to clients and in the lawyer's business and personal affairs....A lawyer should demonstrate respect for the legal system and for those who serve it, including judges, other lawyers, and public officials." (c) Permissible Content - Rule 4-7.2(b)(1) [ADVERTISING]
+RULES OF PROFESSIONAL CONDUCT

+PREAMBLE: A LAWYER'S RESPONSIBILITIES ..."A lawyer's conduct should conform to the requirements of the law, both in professional service to clients and in the lawyer's business and personal affairs. ...
+A lawyer should demonstrate respect for the legal system and for those who serve it, including judges, other lawyers, and public officials."

-(1) Statements About Legal Services.
+- (c) Permissible Content Rule 4-7.2(b)(1) [ADVERTISING] - (1) Statements About Legal Services.
 A lawyer shall not make or permit to be made a false, misleading, or deceptive communication about the lawyer or the lawyer's services.
-A communication violates this rule if it: (A) contains a material misrepresentation of fact or law;

-(B) is false or misleading;
+A communication violates this rule if it: - (A) contains a material misrepresentation of fact or law; - (B) is false or misleading;

-(C) fails to disclose material information necessary to prevent the information supplied from being false or misleading;

-- (D) is unsubstantiated in fact; - (E) is deceptive;

-(F) contains any reference to past successes or results obtained;(G) promises results;

-(H) states or implies that the lawyer can achieve results by means that violate the Rules of Professional Conduct or other law;
+- (C) fails to disclose material information necessary to prevent the information supplied from being false or misleading; - (D) is unsubstantiated in fact; - (E) is deceptive; - (F) contains any reference to past successes or results obtained; - (G) promises results; - (H) states or implies that the lawyer can achieve results by means that violate the Rules of Professional Conduct or other law; - (I) compares the lawyer's services with other lawyers' services, unless the comparison can be factually substantiated;

-(I) compares the lawyer's services with other lawyers' services, unless the comparison can be factually substantiated;
+Answer: No. A lawyer cannot compare his services with other lawyers services in written advertising unless the comparison is specific and factually substantiated.

-2. Can Lawyer Bill Paddem offer a contingency fee in a divorce case?
+Question No. 2.
+Can Lawyer Bill Paddem offer a contingency fee in a divorce case?